Accessibility Tools

 Acupuncture treatment.

-After lunch, I discovered Branwen, Tracy & Pat had also booked an acupuncture session.
-I have the first appointment & am soon lying face down on a bed.
-I chatted with Dr Hu & I'm told that tinnitus can be caused by the kidney not functioning correctly.
+After lunch, I discovered Branwen, Tracy, and Pat had also booked an acupuncture session.
+I have the first appointment and am soon lying face down on a bed.
+I chatted with Dr Hu and I'm told that tinnitus can be caused by the kidney not functioning correctly.
 I signed up for the works.
-I figured nothing in England has been any help to me in relieving my tinnitus & it is a horrible illness that I will do anything to try & improve.
+I figured nothing in England has been any help to me in relieving my tinnitus, and it is a horrible illness that I will do anything to try and improve.

-I first had acupuncture, which included needles in different places on my back & in my ankles.
-I again get an electric current passed through them & this is very relaxing.
+I first had acupuncture, which included needles in different places on my back and my ankles.
+I again get an electric current passed through them, which is very relaxing.
 Then comes the cupping, a deep penetrating massage that feels like he is trying to reposition my spine.
-This is uncomfortable but not painful & does seem to be releasing some pressure in my back.
+This is uncomfortable but not painful and seems to release some pressure in my back.
 This is followed by a massage that stimulates the nerves.
-After all my treatment, I am given two months' worth of tablets to take, which will, I am told, help my kidney & this will, in turn, help my tinnitus.
+After all my treatment, I am given two months' worth of tablets to take, which will, I am told, help my kidney and this will, in turn, help my tinnitus.

-The cost to me for the hour's treatment & two months tablets was ¥1600.
-If this doesn't work, I will have an excellent massage for the money.
-If it does work & it helps to relieve my tinnitus, I will be forever grateful.
-My tinnitus is very distressing & whatever the outcome, I believe the gamble was worth taking.
+The cost for the hour's treatment and two months of tablets was ¥1600.
+If this doesn't work, I had an excellent massage for the money.
+I will forever be grateful if it works and helps relieve my tinnitus.
+My tinnitus is very distressing, and whatever the outcome, I believe the gamble was worth taking.
 However, I hope that on my return to England, I don't get arrested going through customs, carrying lots of tablets that only have Chinese writing on the box.

 Victoria Selina Cabaret.

-Selina, my waitress, was in many of the displays & dancing tonight & I did my best to encourage her by waving to her or sticking my tongue out at her at every opportunity I got.
+Selina, my waitress, was in many of the displays and dancing tonight, and I did my best to encourage her by waving to her or sticking my tongue out at her at every opportunity I got.
 How she kept a straight face sometimes, I don't know.
-After one of her acts, she told me off for making her laugh & told me that at the end of the show, she would be grabbing me out of the audience to dance with her.
+After one of her acts, she told me off for making her laugh and told me she would be grabbing me out of the audience to dance with her at the show's end.

 Forewarned by the lovely Selina at what point I was expected to dance with her, I made myself scarce.
 The last part of the show had begun when I returned to my seat.
-As it finished, Selina approached me & I was told off for running away so I couldn't dance with her.
+As it finished, Selina approached me, and I was told off for running away so I couldn't dance with her.
 In hindsight, I should have danced with her.
 She was gorgeous.

-After the show I keep Selina company at the bar for a while & then retire to my room for an early night, all of today's walking & Chinese medical treatments must have taken it out of me, or was it the late night yesterday, either way, I'm ready for my bed tonight.
+After the show, I keep Selina company at the bar and then retire to my room for an early night.
+Today's walking and Chinese medical treatments had worn me out and I was ready for bed.